geoff-parrott/lumen-api/readme.md

 # Lumen API - Recipe

 ### Why lumen:
 I am familiar with Laravel and have maintained Lumen applications in the past but I have not set up an API using Lumen from scratch, this is why I chose to use Lumen.
+I would have liked to have used the resource design pattern but limited time prohibited.

 > **Note:**
 > This is using CSV as the datasource.